hydroGR/evalhyd/__source/r/functions/evalhyd--evald.rst

       bootstrap, optional
          The values for the parameters of the bootstrapping method used to estimate the sampling uncertainty in the evaluation of the predictions.
-Three parameters are mandatory: `"n_samples"`
-         the number of random samples, `"len_samples"` the length of one sample in number of years; `"summary"` the statistics to return to characterise the sampling distribution.
-One parameter is optional: `"seed"` the seed for the random generator.
+It takes three parameters: `"n_samples"` the number of random samples, `"len_samples"` the length of one sample in number of years, and `"summary"` the statistics to return to characterise the sampling distribution.
 If not provided, no bootstrapping is performed.
 If provided, *dts* must also be provided.

          *Parameter example:*